Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration: Introduction

-The problem described above will become increasingly significant as the measurement noise decreases, and the measurements play a more critical role in the state estimation \cite{theoretical}.
-In some circumstances, it can even lead to a highly undesirable and counterintuitive phenomenon: the actual estimation error increases as the measurement noise decreases.
-The primary cause of this phenomenon is that the actual estimation errors drop much slower than the estimated standard deviations, and such overconfidence prevents the filter from correcting itself in later iterations.
-As the development of technology makes all types of sensors more and more accurate, we can reasonably predict that this problem will become increasingly severe if we stick to the conventional framework for nonlinear KFs.
+The overconfidence phenomenon described above is well known in the literature.
+Graphical illustrations of EKF overconfidence have been provided in \cite{slam1}, and in the context of simultaneous localization and mapping (SLAM), researchers have repeatedly observed that nonlinear KFs tend to produce overconfident, rather than conservative, state estimates, especially after a long time \cite{slam2,slam3,slam4}.
+Moreover, this overconfidence issue becomes more pronounced when the measurement noise variance is small \cite{theoretical,consistency}, because the linearization (or other approximation) error then constitutes a larger fraction of the total error budget, making the filter’s covariance underestimate more severe.
+In some cases, this leads to a highly undesirable and counterintuitive behavior: the actual estimation error increases as the measurement noise decreases.
+The underlying reason is that the actual estimation errors decrease much more slowly than the estimated standard deviations, so the filter becomes overconfident and is less able to correct itself in later iterations.
+As sensor technology continues to improve and measurement noise is further reduced across many applications, we can reasonably expect this problem to become even more severe if we continue to rely on the conventional framework for nonlinear KFs.

-Unfortunately, so far, there is no general solution that can effectively prevent the nonlinear KF from overconfidence.
-Although it is possible to mitigate the problem by approximating the measurement function at higher orders (e.g., using EKF2 instead of EKF), these algorithms take a significantly longer computational time, and the problem will still, in general, exist.
+Unfortunately, so far, there is no general solution that can effectively prevent nonlinear KFs from overconfidence while also improving state estimation accuracy.
+Existing approaches mainly reduce approximation error either by using higher-order local approximations (e.g., EKF2 instead of EKF) or by using stochastic integration rules that become asymptotically exact as the number of integration samples increases \cite{dunik2013stochastic}.
+However, the former only mitigates the problem, typically at substantially higher computational cost, while the latter still provides only approximate moment evaluations under a finite computational budget.
+As a result, the overconfidence problem generally remains.
 The lack of theoretical analysis for nonlinear KFs makes finding a general solution even harder.
-For those few existing theoretical analyses \cite{relation, theoretical, theoretical2}, the results are based on the assumption that the higher-ordered terms in the Taylor expansions of the measurement functions can be ignored.
-This assumption may not be reasonable because the predicted states can be very far away from the updated states, and ignoring higher-ordered terms can cause significant errors in the ``update" step.
+In the few existing theoretical analyses \cite{relation, theoretical, theoretical2}, the results are based on the assumption that third- and higher-order terms in the Taylor expansion of the measurement function can be ignored.
+This assumption may not be reasonable because the predicted states can be far from the updated states, and neglecting higher-order terms can lead to significant errors in the ``update'' step.